 - Management: Pharmacists in this division manage the whole pharmacy unit as head of departments or head of specific units/divisions.

-- Store: Pharmacists in this unit oversee procurement and supply of medication in the hospital.
+- Logistics: Pharmacists in this unit oversee procurement and supply of medication in the hospital.
 They also ensure that the medication is properly stored.

 - Clinical Pharmacy: Pharmacists in this setting work with medical professionals in overseeing a patient’s care plan to ensure the optimal use of medications for the best outcomes through the provision of drug information and monitoring for drug safety and efficacy.

-- Outpatient Pharmacy: This is usually a pharmacy in a hospital whereby pharmacists dispense medication and provide medication counseling services to patients who come for outpatient visits.
+- Outpatient Pharmacy: This is usually a pharmacy in a hospital whereby pharmacists dispense medication and provide medication counselling services to patients who come for outpatient visits.
 In the government setting, outpatient pharmacy setting is available in the government hospitals and government clinics.
+Some of the hospitals provide value added services such as medication counselling, medication review and reconciliation, home medication visit and review, home medicines delivery and tele-pharmacy.

 An industrial pharmacist is involved in the production and development of new pharmaceuticals, and the improvement and quality control of existing drugs.
 Some jobs involve mainly paper work such as providing information to doctors and the preparation of data on new drugs for the licensing authorities.